sharptools-io/hass-addons/container/README.md

 | `STIO_HASS_PORT` | `8123` | The port that your Home Assistant interface runs on |
 | `STIO_HASS_TOKEN` | n/a | A [long lived access token](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) generated from your Home Assistant profile page |

 How you run the container depends on what container orchestration platform you are using.
-Refer to the documentation for your container orchestratino utility for details on how to expose ports, map directories, or set environment variables.
+Refer to the documentation for your container orchestration utility for details on how to expose ports, map directories, or set environment variables.

 An example `docker-compose.yml` file follows: